Posted 2 years ago

 I just ordered special lights for all my head ornaments that need a light.
 They are ingeniusly small, yet bright, and work for all hobbies pretty easy, had to tell the creators they should add the category of hood ornaments to the uses for the lights.

-I just found out Aug 20th, 2012 that this is the Daughter's head, which is said to be by Corning, 1920.
+I just found out Aug 20th, 2012 that this is the Daughter's head, which is by Corning, 1920.
 This info was in the Mascot book by William C. Williams, page 133.
 The one in the book is set in a dogbone so I may remount it in a dogbone radiator cap in the future, if I find one that will fit, more than likely the one in the pic has been adapted, anyway.
+ALSO this piece was used more frequently in an ashtray at the time but now is mounted on a base and was used as a car mascot also not to be confused with the Lalique piece which was quite a bit different !!~

-This is smaller than the Mothers head said to be by Corning, and the woman's head by Red Ashay from 1920 is closer in style to the Lalique model.
+This is smaller than the Mothers head also by Corning, and the woman's head by Red Ashay from 1920 is closer in style to the Lalique model.